Ciprini23/Ciprini23/README.md

-Atualmente aprendendo: HTML, CSS, JAVA.
+Atualmente aprendendo: HTML, CSS, JAVA;
 1º ano de curso técnico integrado em informatica.
 <!---
 Ciprini23/Ciprini23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.